 Dementia is a broad term used to cover a wide variety of memory and cognitive disorders.
-According to experts at Las Vegas senior home care agencies, early dementia treatment can slow its progression, so it’s important to monitor your loved one for the following signs.
+According to experts at Las Vegas, NA, home care agencies, early dementia treatment can slow its progression, so it’s important to monitor your loved one for the following signs.

 1. Misplacing Things